ryanallen/words-of-my-perfect-teacher/README.md

 [^132]: See Introduction for a brief description of the main practice.
 "Although all the practices of the main part of the path are not formally described in this book, they are there in [essence](#essence).
 The book is complete because it contains the entire meaning of the path."
 DKR

+[^133]: A reference to adventurers in ancient times who went to seek jewels in faraway islands.

 [^temp-1]: The <a href="#obscurations">obscurations</a> of <a href="#negative-emotions">negative emotions</a> and <a href="#concept-obscurations">conceptual obscurations</a>. "<a href="#obscurations">Obscurations</a>" <a href="#means">means</a> factors that cover and obscure our <a href="#buddha-nature">Buddha nature</a>.

 [^temp-2]: Habitual patterns created by past actions.